an independent Search Engine for VPSs ranked by price

 8. Boot into the ZFS root pool

-Step 1: Backup the data
+Step 1: Back up the data

-If you have a second VPS or home computer with enough space to store the data, from within that computer run:
+If you have a second VPS or home computer with enough space to store the backup data, from within that computer run:

 # rsync -aqrxz root@target:/ backup.d

 where target is the hostname of the VPS being converted.
-This will copy the entirety of the root file system over SSH to the backup machine, and restoring this backup onto the target VPS later on will be straightforward.
+This will copy the entirety of the root filesystem over SSH to the backup machine, and restoring this backup onto the target VPS later on will be straightforward.
 If you need to compress the backup for lack of space, you can alternatively create a compressed TGZ archive:

 # ssh root@target "tar -cf - --acls --xattrs --one-file-system --absolute-names /" | gzip -1 >backup.tgz